Semiparametric logistic regression for inference on relative vaccine efficacy in case-only studies with informative missingness: Problem formulation and population estimand of interest

 \subsection{Setup and data-structure}

-We consider a target population $\mathcal{P}$ of $N\approx \infty$ independently and identically distributed individuals, such as the uninfected inhabitants of a city.
+We consider a target population $\mathcal{P}$ of $N\approx \infty$ independently and identically distributed individuals, such as all inhabitants of a city or all inhabitants of a city not previously infected by the pathogen.
 Suppose that individuals in $\mathcal{P}$ are at risk of being infected by a viral disease with several different viral variants, and a vaccine is available to all individuals in $\mathcal{P}$ on an opt-in basis.
 To assess the vaccine's relative performance against different viral strains, an observational monitoring site offering optional viral-infection testing services is open to members of $\mathcal{P}$ starting from time $t=0$, which we define as the monitoring site's opening date.
 When an individual tests positive for infection at the monitoring site, i.e. becomes a case, various data are recorded, including individual features such as vaccination status, and features of the virus infection, such as viral load and virus strain type.
 No data are recorded from individuals who test negative for infection.
 We assume that the time between the initial infection and diagnosis at the monitoring site is negligible, so the time of infection is known with certainty if an infection is diagnosed.
-We also assume that no one in $\mathcal{P}$ is infected before time $t=0$ (otherwise, we would redefine the population).
+Targeted to our ENSEMBLE application context, we also assume that no one in $\mathcal{P}$ is infected before time $t=0$ (otherwise, we would redefine the population).